 Adopt and water a tree

-Tree pit adoption
+Tree pit adoption applications 2023

 All successful applicants must follow the Terms and Conditions set out below to keep you safe and the tree healthy.

-Watering and adopting a new tree
+Watering and nurturing a new street tree

 The newly planted trees and the adopted tree pits will not be included as part of our weed treatment programme, so maintenance from residents is encouraged and appreciated.